Math 221 Course Webpage

 - Students are expected to adhere to the

 Duke Community Standard.
-You must reaffirm your
+Students affirm

 - If a student is responsible for academic dishonesty on a graded